 My house is located in a LIGHT BLUE area, what does this mean for me?

-Homes or businesses in LIGHT BLUE areas are part of eir's 300k Rural Rollout.
-In April 2017 eir made a commitment to the Minister that they will provide 300,000 homes and businesses in rural Ireland with access to high speed broadband by the end of 2018.
+Homes or businesses in LIGHT BLUE areas are part of eir's 300k rural deployment.
+In April 2017 eir signed a commitment agreement with the Department that they will provide 300,000 homes and businesses in rural Ireland with access to high speed broadband.

 As part of the April 2017 NBP Map update these 300,000 premises were moved from the AMBER State Intervention area into the LIGHT BLUE area on the Map.

-If your home or business is in a LIGHT BLUE area check the www.fibrerollout.ie website to find out when the 300k rollout will rollout in your area.
+If your home or business is in a LIGHT BLUE area you are included in eir's deployment.
+Check the www.fibrerollout.ie website to find out when the 300k deployment will roll out in your area.

 My house is represented by a BLUE dot in a LIGHT BLUE area, what does this mean for me?

 Updates are made regularly to the NBP Map to reflect the progress made in the previous quarter.
 If your premises has been passed by eir it will change from LIGHT BLUE to BLUE on the NBP Map.